2008 Beijing Olympics vs. 2022: No lofty promises this time

 “China today has deviated further away from democracy, freedom of press and human rights, and the reality has become even harsher," Ai added.

+China's tone has toughened since the last time it hosted the Games.

-In 2008, Beijing put some curbs on broadcasting from Tiananmen Square but allowed it; agreed to “protest zones," although they were never used with access repeatedly denied; and dropped some reporting restrictions more than a year ahead of the Games.
+In 2008, Beijing put some curbs on broadcasting from Tiananmen Square but allowed it; agreed to “protest zones," though they were never used, with access repeatedly denied; and dropped some reporting restrictions more than a year ahead of the Games.
 It also unblocked its censored internet for journalists.

 In 2022, there is less accommodation.
 The pandemic will limit journalists to a tightly sealed “bubble,” though there will be internet access.
-Chinese organizers have warned foreign athletes that any statement that goes against Chinese laws could be punished, and a smartphone app widely used by athletes and reporters has glaring security vulnerabilities, according to an internet watchdog.
+Chinese organizers have warned foreign athletes that any statement that goes against Chinese law could be punished.
+And a smartphone app widely used by athletes and reporters has glaring security vulnerabilities, according to an internet watchdog.

+Some national Olympic committees have advised teams and staff not to take personal phones or laptops to Beijing.

 “Although Xi was in charge of 2008 Olympic Games, the Winter Games is truly Xi's Games,” said Xu Guoqi, who teaches history at the University of Hong Kong.
 He is the author of “Olympic Dreams: China and Sports, 1895-2008."

-Mary Gallagher, director of the Center for Chinese Studies at the University of Michigan, said the state of U.S. democracy and its “poor pandemic response” has further emboldened China.
+Mary Gallagher, director of the Center for Chinese Studies at the University of Michigan, said the state of U.S. democracy and its “poor pandemic response” have further emboldened China.

 “Right now the multiple U.S. failures create momentum for renewed nationalism and confidence in China,” Gallagher said by email.
 “This is made all the more effective by the Communist Party’s strict control over information, which can rain ‘positive energy’ down on what’s happening in China while only publicizing negative accounts of other countries, especially the U.S.”

 China complained in 2008 that human rights protests around Tibet politicized the Olympics.
 The Olympic Torch Relay, taken on a world tour, faced violent protests in London and elsewhere.
-The IOC has not tried such a relay since, and then-President Jacques Rogge said the protests put the Beijing Olympics in “crisis.”
+The IOC has not tried such a relay since.

-China again says the Olympics are only about sports, a shield the IOC's Bach also uses against critics.
-China says mixing in politics goes against the Olympic Charter, although China itself dabbled in politics by boycotting the 1980 Moscow Olympics.
+China, which has called the allegations of human rights abuses the “lie of the century,” says mixing sports and politics goes against the Olympic Charter.
+IOC President Thomas Bach has likewise used that principle as a shield against critics.

 “Sports and politics do mix,” Laura Luehrmann, a China specialist at Wright State University, said in an email.
 “Politics is about the distribution and use of limited resources — most notably power and decision-making, but also finances as well.
 Sports is all about power and money — even if framed as glorifying athletic achievement.”

-Victor Cha, who served in the White House under President George W. Bush and is the author of “Beyond the Final Score — The Politics of Sport in Asia,” said China moaning about others politicizing sports was “the pot calling the kettle black.”
+Victor Cha, who served in the White House under President George W. Bush and is the author of “Beyond the Final Score — The Politics of Sport in Asia,” said China's moaning about others politicizing sports is “the pot calling the kettle black.”

 “There is no country that has ignored the Olympic Charter’s mandate to keep politics out of sports more than China," Cha, who teaches at Georgetown University, wrote in an essay last week for the Center for Strategic & International Studies.